-Advanced Ideas in Estate Planning for Doctors
+Estate Planning for Doctors

-What is the purpose of estate planning for doctors?
+And the purpose of estate planning?

-The basic elements of an estate plan are the same for doctors and the rest of the people.
+The basic elements of an estate plan are the same for doctors and other DIY investors, but what is different about a doctor’s estate plan?

 - Private Practice (Usually set up as a professional corporation to limit the liability between the individual doctors, and may have an LLC to limit the liability of the business)